Neuw84/spark-comet-iceberg/README.md

 ```
 2. Attach the role to your EC2 instance
 3. No additional credential configuration needed
+4. See below if you plan to use Iceberg + Glue

 **For local development:**
 - Configure AWS CLI: `aws configure`